Lead management: Analytics

 The analytics architecture is the last, and once the other architectures are in place, the most critical piece of an effective lead management system.
 This portion of the architecture allows for the dynamic review and analysis of lead actions, marketing channels, and sales performance.
 Software of this type is called marketing attribution.

 For many organizations, being a pipeline marketing organization that optimizes for post lead metrics such as revenue can be vital in decision making that improve production, return on investment, and the overall performance and cost benefits of their marketing and sales strategies.

-Optimizing Lead Management
+Optimization

 As larger vendors work with partner organizations such as distributors, resellers, brokers and other channel partners, those vendors often distribute leads to their respective partners to provide a local contact to those prospects and also 'feed' partners with new business opportunities.

-Today there are two major methods for distributing sales leads to partners: Push or Pull.
+Today there are two major methods for distributing sales leads to partners: push or pull.